aminltf/MMC/README.md

 ## Customization
 You can easily modify this script to include additional `.msc` tools:
-1. Open `OpenMscTools.bat` in a text editor.
+1. Open `MMC.bat` in a text editor.
 2. Add new `.msc` commands under the menu section.
 3. Save the file and run it.